cmu-mars/cmu-robotics/documents/p2-cp2.md

 ### Quality of Service Attributes

+We plan to measure quality of service using the following attributes:

 * distance to target
 * power consumption
 * time taken
 * number of collisions

+Note, our approach is generic and can be easily extended to accommodate a different set of attributes.

 ### Test Suite